invenia/blog/_posts/2019-10-30-julialang-features-part-1.md

 ```

 How does this work?
 The answer is *Juxtaposition Multiplication*---a literal number
-placed before an expression results in multiplication, for example:
+placed before an expression results in multiplication:

 ```julia
 julia> x = 0.5π